 You will not lack a thing to do in Leeds.
 All-year-round, carnivals and festivals are happening, making Leeds’ residents happy all the time.
 The Leeds Carnival, for example, is Western Europes’ oldest West Indian Carnival, the UK’s third-largest carnival only after Notting Hill and Nottingham Carnival.
 This two-day event attracts over 100,000 people.
-This is just one of the dozens of events that happen in Leeds.
+These are just some of the many events that happen in Leeds.

 Lower Living Expenses in Leeds

-The primary factor in Leeds attracting more and more residents is its lower living expenses as compared to the other major cities.
-Despite its high population numbers, the living expenses in Leeds are ultimately more economical than London, Birmingham and Manchester.
-The downgrade of salary absorbed from moving out of London, and in this case, moving to Leeds is made up for by the lowered rent and cost of groceries.
+The primary factor in Leeds, attracting more and more residents is its lower living expenses as compared to the other major cities.
+Despite its high population numbers, the living expenses in Leeds are ultimately more economical than London, Birmingham, and Manchester.
+The decrease in average salary from moving out of London is compensated for the more affordable living expenses.
+The average price for groceries and the average cost of rent is significantly lower.
 According to studies, London is 165.49% more expensive than rent in Leeds and 285.43% compared to New York.

 - Consumer Prices in Leeds are 22.28% lower than in London